Sunday, May 26, 2013

 The Herschel Project Nights 41 and 42

 There were a couple of reasons Unk decided to do the smaller, informal spring edition of one of his favorite star parties.
-There are still plenty of Herschels, mostly faint galaxies in Coma-Virgo-Hydra, that need re-imaging with the Mallincam Xtreme.
+There were still plenty of Herschels, mostly faint galaxies in Coma-Virgo-Hydra, that needed re-imaging with the Mallincam Xtreme.
 The pictures I got with the old short-exposure black and white Stellacam were OK, but I can do better with the Xtreme.
 An even bigger inducement?
 I had a new telescope who needed a dark site first light.

-As you know if you’ve been paying attention to The Little Old Blog from Chaos Manor South, Unk had ordered a new C8.
+As you know if you’ve been paying attention to The Little Old Blog from Chaos Manor South, Unk had ordered a new Celestron C8.
 A C8 because he loves C8s and is still not too lazy or feeble to get one out under the stars at the drop of a hat.
 Yes, I already had three C8s, but my youngest, Celeste, was going on 20 years old, and I figured a telescope with the modern StarBright XLT coatings might be A Good Thing.
 If I was gonna order yet another C8, I also thought I oughta go whole hog, pedal-to-the-metal, and update all the way with a Celestron Edge 800 “optimized” SCT.

 There was the mount question, too.
 I have two mounts suitable for an 8-inch Schmidt Cassegrain: an Atlas EQ-6 and a Celestron CG5.
 The Atlas is a wonderful mount, but it is also a heavy mount.
 For that reason, it tends to only get used for DSLR imaging a few times a year (at best).
 The CG5 is also wonderful.
 Amazing go-to accuracy, light, and perfect for use with a Mallincam.
 The CG5 does have a lot of miles on it after almost a decade of heavy use, though, so I thought it was about time to relegate it to backup status.

 If I needed a new mount, this was most assuredly the time to get one.
-Celestron had just introduced the replacement for the venerable CG5, the“VX.”
+Celestron had just introduced the replacement for the venerable CG5, the Celestron Advanced VX.
 What does the newun bring to the table?
 It’s like the CG5 in many ways, but has been redesigned from the ground up with a better-looking, better-finished head.
 On the inside, the electronics, motors, and gears have been upgraded.
 There’s even an adult-sized power switch.
 Suffice to say, Celestron has rounded off those CG5 rough edges we complained about for so long.

 Best part?
 The price.
 Celestron has always given a break on mount/OTA combos, and that’s still the case.
 For just under 2K you get a VX with all the fixings and a beautiful Edge OTA.
 Compare that to the price of a CG5 - standard SCT OTA combo a few years back, about 1650 simoleons.
 Hell, y’all, with a bargain like the Edge/VX, I’d actually be saving money (uh-huh).
 I pulled the trigger with my fave astronomy dealer, Bob Black at Skies Unlimited.